 A cyclops, Hindu gods and William Tell

 As a complete newcomer to the Rock of Ages series, I was dumbstruck when the game opens, and the first objective is to bash open the mouth of a cave by using a ball made of… sheep.
-I cannot believe I just wrote that sentence, and this was only a hint of the madness that would follow.
+I cannot believe I just wrote that sentence, and this was only a taste of the madness that would soon follow.
 During later stages of my play-through, I also encountered aggressive lions hanging from balloons, herds of sticky cows, and faces carved on giant balls of rock, jumping around on trampolines.

 The reason for this unabashed wackiness is that Rock of Ages III offers something of a farce on world history and mythology, so the developers have based their game’s visual and story design on historical artwork.
 The game’s plot is itself based on ancient Greek pottery, and follows the epic of Odysseus and his crew making their way home from the Trojan War.
 As was told in The Odyssey, the company become trapped at some point in a cyclops’s cave, which explains why your first weapon is a ball of sheep.
 Sort of.

-Here the game also tries to give a basic tutorial, but it doesn’t really pay off since many smaller details – such as the HUD, controls or lesser gameplay mechanics – are barely explained.
+Here the game tries to give a basic tutorial, but it doesn’t really pay off since many smaller details – such as the HUD, controls or lesser gameplay mechanics – are barely explained.
 Perhaps the developers were too scared of boring long-time players, however I doubt newcomers will have a serious problem with figuring out the basics as the game goes on.

 Soon after using the sphere of bleating of livestock to bash open the cave, Ulysses and the gang make their getaway from the monster, who happens to be infuriated over loosing his lunch.
 After lunging a boulder onto Ulysses’s ship – the titular ‘Rock of Ages’ – the angry cyclops complains to his daddy, Poseidon.
 The god of the sea curses Ulysses’s voyage back to Ithaca, but in this story he makes an oopsie and sends the ship, rock and all into a space beyond time.